smittytone/cli2c/README.md

 matrix /dev/cu.usbserial-DO029IEZ 0x71 -w -r 3 -p 0 0 -p 1 1 -p 2 2 -p 3 3 -p 4 4 -p 5 5 -p 6 6 -p 7 7
 ```

-You should note that the display buffer is not persisted across calls to `matrix`, so building up an image across calls will not work.
-The display is implicitly cleared with each new call.
+**Note** The display buffer is not persisted across calls to `matrix`, so building up an image across calls will not work.
+While the display retains its own image data, the local buffer is implicitly cleared with each new call.
+This may be mitigated in a future release.

 #### Examples